nyu-web-design/digital-video-assignment/README.md

 # Animated GIF Assignment

 Welcome!
 In this workshop, students will team up to create a video documentary using iMovie on iPhone or Mac, the equivalent on Windows, or any free video editing software of your choice, and publish it on your web pages.
-Include a voiceover track produced in Audacity.
+Your video will include a voiceover track and soundtrack produced in Audacity.

 ## Requirements